Taxation of international executives

 The contribution is withheld and paid in the same time and under the same conditions as those applicable to the personal income tax or corporate tax.
 This contribution is not deductible for income tax or corporate tax purposes.

-Non-resident individuals entiteled to 20% flat rate are not subject to the social solidarity contribution.
+Non-resident individuals entiteled to 20 percent flat rate are not subject to the social solidarity contribution.

 1Tunisian Labor Code of 1956 and subsequent amendments.